somumahadev/Shot_Boundry_Detection/README.md

 # Shot_Boundry_Detection

-Based on structural similarity based shot in video is extracted
+Based on Structural Similarity bitween two frames shot in video are extracted.